ericsdata/iTunes_Wrapped/ReadMe.md

 #### Data Cleansing and Loading

-The file `Library.py` handles read-in of raw XML data into
+The file `Library.py` handles process of raw XML data into data to feed into the new relational databases.

+## Play with it

+The `WORKER.py` file shows a possible workflow for cleansing and loading the iTunes data.

+SQL Scripts or Exploratory data analysis with R would be opportunities to start exploring this data.